 Seif al-Islam Gaddafi, son of deceased former dictator of Libya, Muammar Gaddafi, was captured Nov.
 19 in the southwestern desert of Libya, Libya’s transitional government said.
-Before his detainment by Libyan forces, Gaddafi shared a number of connections to Webster University.
+Before his detainment by Libyan forces, Gaddafi shared a past linked to Webster University.

 Over the course of the late 1990s, Gaddafi applied to Webster’s Geneva and Vienna campuses, and both times he was rejected because of low Test of English as a Foreign Language (TOEFL) scores.
 The TOEFL is a requirement of Webster for non-native English speakers to gain admittance into the university.